OFFICERS AND DIRECTORS

-John C. Braddock is the founder and senior managing partner of Broad Oak Advisors, LLC (2006-Present) and CEO and chairman of the board of directors of Broad Oak Group International, LLC (2019-Present), of which he is the major shareholder.
-He has over 35 years of experience in the financial services and energy industries.
-John was an oil and gas explorationist with ExxonMobil in New Orleans (1978-1982).
-He then moved to New York as the land manager for Buckeye Petroleum Corporation, a position that evolved into managing due diligence investment research for Tower Capital Corporation (1982-1988), an affiliated venture capital firm.
-Mr. Braddock has also held a number of financial positions on Wall Street, including with The Bank of New York (1987-1988), as a co-founder and director of the capital markets group for the American Stock Exchange (1988-1992), and as a first vice president for UBS PaineWebber's structured products group (1992-1996).
-He was also the founding partner and managing director of the structured financial products group and later a director of investments at Oppenheimer & Co., Inc. (1996-2002), and a senior vice president with MFA, an investment management boutique in New York (2002-2006).
-Mr. Braddock has engaged in over $2 billion of public and private structured derivative and other fundraising transactions during his career on Wall Street.
-He is the author of Derivatives Demystified: Using Structured Financial Products (Wiley, 1997) and a contributing author to The Handbook of Equity Derivatives (McGraw Hill, 2000).
-Mr. Braddock holds a Bachelor of Science degree in geology and finance from Louisiana State University (1978), an MBA degree from Baruch College in New York City (1987), and an honorable discharge from the U.S. Marine Corps (1975).
+Mr. John C. Braddock (Denver) is the founder and senior managing partner of Broad Oak Advisors, LLC (2006-Present) and its Broad Oak Partners, LLC private equity and debt subsidiary in the U.S. (2022-Present), the founder, CEO and chairman of the board of directors of Broad Oak Group International, LLC and its Smiling Roof, Inc. artisanal food and beverage subsidiary in Korea (2019-Present).
+During his career, John was an explorationist with Mobil Oil Corporation in New Orleans (1978-1982).
+He then joined Tower Capital Corporation, a venture capital firm in New York (1982-1988).
+Mr. Braddock also held a number of financial positions on Wall Street, including with The Bank of New York (1987-1988), as a co-founder and director of the capital markets group for the American Stock Exchange (1988-1992), as a first vice president for UBS PaineWebber's structured products group (1992-1996), the founding partner and managing director of the structured financial products group and then a director of investments at Oppenheimer & Co., Inc. (1996-2002) and a senior vice president with MFA, Inc., a private investment management boutique in New York (2002-2006).
+John has engaged in over $2 billion of public and private structured derivative and other fundraising transactions during his career in finance.
+He is the author of Derivatives Demystified: Using Structured Financial Products (Wiley, 1997) and a contributing author to The Handbook of Equity Derivatives (Wiley, 1999).
+John holds a Bachelor of Science degree concentrating in geology and finance from Louisiana State University (1978), an MBA degree from Baruch College in New York City (1987), and an Honorable Discharge from the U.S. Marine Corps (1975).
 Mr. Braddock is a guest lecturer in finance and a mentor to graduate business students, artists, and jazz musicians.
-He is originally from New York City and currently resides in Salida, Colorado where Broad Oak's headquarters is located.
+He is originally from New York City and currently lives in Denver, Colorado, Broad Oak's North American headquarters.

 AMBASSADOR CHRISTOPHER R. HILL